larakaracasu/HL-Fall-23/README.md

 Various accuracy metrics will be derived from the confusion matrix to assess LangDetect's performance in comparison to CER.

 ## Additional Considerations:
-- ChatGPT will also be employed in the project for OCR evaluation.
+- OpenAI models will be tested for OCR evaluation and text correction.
-- The project will involve experimentation with different approaches, including character-by-character processing and ChatGPT's embedding-based methods.
 - Local processing time will be monitored and recorded for performance evaluation.

-The project will provide insights into the alignment between langdetect heuristic and Character Error Rate in identifying "good" and "garbled" OCR outputs.

 # Important Files